shruti1196/CinemaScope/README.md

 # CinemaScope

 An online portal for reservation of movie tickets.
-Data is being crawled using Selenium from in.bookmyshow.com and stored in a MongoDB database.
-A Movie Recommendation System is designed using User-based and Item-based Collaborative Filtering.
+Data is being crawled using Selenium from [BookMyShow](https://in.bookmyshow.com/
+) and stored in a MongoDB database.
+A Movie Recommendation System is designed using User-based Collaborative Filtering.

 ## Getting Started